One of my best friends had a baby recently and she asked me what I think about using coconut oil for your baby.

 Its antibacterial properties can help avoid infections.

-→ Gently dab some coconut oil on your baby’s gums and repeat until the teething pain symptoms decrease.
+→ Gently dab some good quality organic virgin coconut oil on your baby’s gums and repeat until the teething pain symptoms decrease.

 Just like bigger children and adults, babies too need a dental routine to keep their mouth clean and healthy.